yjkiwilee/mob_movement_manager/guides/GETTING_STARTED.md

 - **A path doesn't seem to have any dummy attached to it but the path manager UI shows that there is still a dummy.**

 Some issues with tags used by the datapack may cause this issue.
 If the dummy is present in the world, starting the animation will instantly teleport the dummy mob back to the path.
 Otherwise, the datapack will automatically update the dummy presence status and you will see that it goes back to 0 as expected after stopping and starting the animation.

+- **Message feedbacks from using tools are visible to other admins and not just me.**

+This is largely intended, as it may help coordinate path management actions better between admins.
+However, an option to make other admins' messages silent may be added in the future.

 - **Things have gone horribly wrong and nothing in the datapack seems to work anymore.**